 - Checking available tools online to decrypt files, as security researchers have already broken the encryption algorithms for some ransomware variants.
-The NoMoreRansom Project has decryptors available for such variants and is available here: https://www.nomoreransom.org/ - Rebuilding the network from scratch. - Paying the ransom, which is ultimately a business decision.
+The NoMoreRansom Project has decryptors available for such variants. - Rebuilding the network from scratch. - Paying the ransom, which is ultimately a business decision.
 The MS-ISAC does not encourage victims to pay the ransom as it further incentivizes this criminal behavior, but understands this may sometimes be the only available option.